CalebDosSantos/Postmanny/README.md

 # postManny
-A way to speed up the workflow for Neovim users, who need to make cUrl requests.
+A way to speed up the workflow for Neovim users, and post manny requests.